j25tsang/Iowa-liquor-sales-sql-project/README.md

 # Iowa-liquor-sales-sql-project
 <pre>
-This is a personal project using public liquor sales data provided by the Iowa Alcoholic Beverages Division.
+This is a personal project using public liquor sales data provided by the Iowa ABD (Alcoholic Beverages Division)

 The dataset comprises a comprehensive record of all the purchase transactions made by Iowa Class "E" liquor licensees for spirits, including product details and date of purchase, starting from January 1, 2012, up to the present time.